twr14152/c_cpp_scratchpad/cpp_folder/README.md

 - learncpp.com

 Thoughts on reading material
-- PPAPUC++ - reviews so far are mixed.
+- PPPC++ - reviews so far are mixed.
 I was really enjoying it.
 However, in at the end of the 4th chapter on the topics of vectors I ran into an issue with the sort() function feature and the program won't compile.
 I figured this is probably a rather important topic and this has my confidence in this source a little rattled.
 Will try another source to see if I can fill in the gaps.
 The errata really doesnt touch on this.
 Closest thing I've seen to a resolution is sort(temps.begin(), temps.end()) and that openned a whole other can of worms.

 - A Tour of C++ 2nd Edition - Assumes reader already familiar.
 Not really ready for this.
-- Sam Teach yourself C++ - pretty easy read, was bouncing between this and PPAPUC++ will bounce back to it.
+- Sam Teach yourself C++ - pretty easy read, was bouncing between this and PPPC++ will bounce back to it.